collective-soundworks/collective-soundworks.github.io/docs/README.md

       <i>Open-source creative coding framework for distributed applications based on Web technologies.</i>
     </p>
     <p>
-      Primarily focused on music, <code>soundworks</code> aims at supporting rapid development of real-time distributed applications using <i>JavaScript</i>.
-As such, it provides abstractions that hide the complexity of the network to foster <i>very rapid-prototyping</i> and <i>trial-and-error workflows</i> that are typical in artistic practices.
+      Primarily focused on music, <code>soundworks</code> aims at supporting rapid development of real-time distributed applications using JavaScript.
+It provides abstractions to hide the complexity of the network and to foster very rapid-prototyping and trial-and-error workflows that are typical in artistic practices.
     </p>
     <p style="margin-bottom: 0; text-align: left;">
       <a href="/guide/getting-started" class="action-button">Get Started →</a>